Ukraine claims it destroyed Russian tank landing ship - KESQ

 The government is drafting a bill on mobilization of troops to address the question of troop recruitment, he added.

-CNN’s Svitlana Vlasova, Mariya Knight and Esha Mitra contributed to this report.
+CNN’s Olga Voitovych, Svitlana Vlasova, Mariya Knight, Anna Chernova and Esha Mitra contributed to this report.

 The-CNN-Wire